mmeysenburg/ccla-hpc-workshop/docs/pages/optimizing-python-overview.md

 languages.

 First and foremost, we should take advantage of the wide variety of functions that come built-in to the Python programming language.
-After than, our biggest bang-for-the-buck, optimization-wise, is to focus on loops.
+After that, our biggest bang-for-the-buck, optimization-wise, is to focus on loops.
 We will take advantage of several Python tips and tricks to speed up our loops, or to eliminate them entirely!